comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ## Important Notes

 NOTE: On FW >= 4.17, Nickel will attempt to index content found in hidden directories.
+KOReader happens to live in one of those ;).
-If you install KOReader manually, *first* double check that your Kobo configuration file (`.kobo/Kobo/Kobo eReader.conf`) contains:
+If you choose to install KOReader manually, *start* by double-checking that your Kobo configuration file (`.kobo/Kobo/Kobo eReader.conf`) contains:

 ```
 [FeatureSettings]